Below are common questions on Google Meet hardware.

 The autozoom feature detects faces and crops and zooms to best frame the participants.
 If it can no longer detect a participant or detects a new participant it may change the zoom level.

 For the best experience use autozoom in small (3-5 people), well lit meeting rooms and position the camera 8 feet (2.4m) from the farthest person.
 For more information, see Turn on autozoom camera control.

 If you don't use the correct cables, the camera can show visual artifacts or not work at all.
 The Huddly GO camera has a 4k sensor that requires a high bandwidth, USB 3.0 connection.
 You need to use qualified USB 3.0 cables.
-For more information, see Qualified peripherals for Hangouts Meet hardware kit.
+For more information, see Qualified peripherals for Google Meet hardware kit.